caltechlibrary/cold/directory_sync.1.md

-%cold(1) user manual | 0.0.7 2024-10-09
+%directory_sync(1) user manual | 0.0.7 2024-10-09 485b5fb
 % R. S.Doiel
-    % 2024-10-09 472d71f
+% 2024-10-09 485b5fb

 # NAME

-    cold
+directory_sync

 # SYNOPSIS

-    cold [OPTIONS]
+directory_sync [OPTIONS]

 # DESCRIPTION

-    cold synchronizes the content between Caltech Directory and CaltechPEOPLE.
+directory_sync synchronizes the content between Caltech Directory and CaltechPEOPLE.
 It uses the COLD Admin API as well as the Caltech Directory website content as a data source.

 Assuming COLD Admin is running on it's standard ports no configuration is needed.

-    cold is suitable to run from a cronjob on the same machine which hosts COLD.
+directory_sync is suitable to run from a cronjob on the same machine which hosts COLD.

 # OPTIONS

 help
 : display help